-I developed this recipe to combine my pasta (Italian food) obsession with my Thai food obsession!
+I developed this cilantro lime shrimp recipe to combine my pasta obsession with my Thai food obsession!
 It’s roughly half Italian (think: pasta, Parmesan cheese, basil) and half Thai-inspired flavors (think: lime, cilantro, peanuts).

 WHY YOU’LL LOVE THIS RECIPE

-- Combines flavors from two amazing cuisines: Italian and Thai!
+- Simple pasta dish that combines flavors from two amazing cuisines: Italian and Thai!

-- You can whip this up in less than 30 minutes.
+- Easy dish you can whip this up in less than 30 minutes.

 - The cilantro pesto is nut free for anyone with nut allergies (you can add peanuts on top).

-You’ll need the following ingredients to make this delicious Cilantro Lime Pasta with Shrimp:
+You’ll need the following ingredients to make this Easy Cilantro Lime Shrimp Pasta:

-Shrimp: I use 21-30 count shrimp (I like my shrimp big!), but feel free to use whatever size you like!
+Shrimp: I like to use 21-30 count large shrimp (or jumbo shrimp) but feel free to use smaller shrimp, too!